Hold an awareness stand

 Visit your local GP surgery, supermarket, community centre or pharmacy to find out if they’d allow you to set up a stand with information.
 Click if you would just like to raise awareness with GPs and medical professionals.

 You can also set one up in your home; have a coffee morning for example and have some information laid out on the table or in your workplace.
-For more on occupational health click here.
+For more information please contact [email protected]

-To get started you can order one of our Action Packs which includes a Pancreatic Cancer Action banner, balloons, a donation box, a symptoms leaflet and a fundraising toolkit.
-To order extra leaflets and other information for your stand visit our shop.
+To get started you can order one of our Action Packs (which includes a Pancreatic Cancer Action banner, balloons, a donation box, a symptoms leaflet and a fundraising toolkit) or email [email protected]

 Zoe tells us how she holds her awareness stand…